great-expectations/great_expectations/docs/reference/core_concepts.rst

 - How do I describe my Expectations to Great Expectations?
 - Does my data meet my Expectations?

+.. _reference__core_concepts__validation__execution_engines:

+An **Execution Engine** is the layer that handles the actual computation for validation.
+Currently, Great Expectations supports three Execution Engines: pandas, sqlalchemy, and pyspark.
+We plan to extend the library to support others in the future.

 A **DataAsset** is a Great Expectations object that can create and validate Expectations against specific data.
 DataAssets are connected to data.
 They can evaluate Expectations wherever you access your data, using Pandas, Spark, or SqlAlchemy.